 "I chose MIPS because I have a passion to help.
 I believe when you help someone better themselves, you become a better person in the process.
 I have worked with kids and teens in group settings, but with MIPS I am looking forward to making personal connections through one-on-one relationships.
 To be part of a team that is supportive and welcoming is what I love and appreciate the most."

-Why Becky chose MIPS:
+Why Jaimie chose MIPS:

 Special Education Teacher